Colorado Fly Fishing 3 min read

 Keep in mind that runoff season is early spring until almost June, so try to plan your visit when the river will be at its clearest during the summer and fall.

 Waders are an absolute must if you intend to fish the upper waters of the Crystal near Marble, and nice to have if you stick closer to Carbondale and the tailwaters of the Crystal River.
-A 9-foot rod with a 4-weight should be more than sufficient for the local trout.
+A 4-weight rod should be more than sufficient for the local trout.

 There are a number of area fly shops that publish Crystal River fly fishing reports.
 A few to check out are listed below.